Governors' role in monitoring the single central record

 - Individuals' job titles (this is because it gives an indication of their involvement with pupils and which checks they would need)

 - Childcare disqualification checks (where applicable)

 - Safeguarding and safer recruitment training dates

-- Any checks carried out on volunteers (including maintained school governors and local governors in trusts), but we recommend these are included
+- Any checks carried out on volunteers (including maintained school governors and local governors in trusts), but we recommend your school still record these checks

 Storing the SCR

 The SCR may be kept in paper or electronic form.

 Copies of documents

 Schools don't have to keep copies of DBS certificates in order to fulfil the duty of maintaining the SCR.